 The art and craft studio is very large and assumes everyone wants a fair amount of studio space, space for roller presses, 3-D printers, lathes, microscopes, etc. A separate woodworking and gardening workshop is included.
 These spaces would also accommodate the guests and teachers visiting to present workshops.

 A model community in our troubled age

 As we look around near and far, we see examples, large and small, of people inflicting pain and suffering on one another, profoundly ignorant of the value and promise of the Dharma.
 Despite centuries of mind-boggling technological and scientific progress, and dramatic improvements of standards of living by which even working-class folk live better than the royalty of old, the same conflicts and cruelties seem to recur again and again.

 This temple should serve as a noteworthy and conspicuous example to the world of how human beings can indeed live together in joy and bliss, continually improving and ennobling their minds and hearts according to the timeless and unsurpassable teachings of the Buddhas, in contrast to all the selfishness, hatred, violence, conflict, and petty nastiness of Samsara.

 The diagram below focuses on the individual condos.

 This design assumes each person would have their own mini-condo.
 Access from the bedroom to the walk-in closet and bathroom is via pocket doors.
+The bedroom is large enough for a full-size bed.
 The bedroom, closet, and bathroom would be accessible by conventional doors from the living room area.
 The bathroom would have the tub, sink, and toilet in a row.
 The kitchen area would not be separate room, but might include an island counter.

 While various designs of each mini-condo may be desirable, experience in cohousing projects has shown that the more uniform the individual homes can be, the cheaper the overall project.